Christian Kabasele: Genk

 At the start of the 2015–16 season, Kabasele established himself in the starting eleven for the side, playing in the centre–back position.
 He then helped Genk keep two consecutive clean sheets between 28 August 2015 and 13 September 2015 against Charleroi and Anderlecht.
-It wasn't until on 23 September 2015 Kabasele scored his first goal of the season, as well as, captaining the side for the first time, in a 5–2 win against Dessel Sport in the sixth round of the Belgian Cup.
+Kabasele scored his first goal of the season and captained the side for the first time, in a 5–2 win against Dessel Sport in the sixth round of the Belgian Cup on 23 September 2015.
 However in a follow–up match against K.V.
-Kortrijk, he was subjected of a racist chant from the supporters of the opposition team, prompting an accusation against them.
+Kortrijk, he was subjected to a racist chant from the supporters of the opposition team, prompting an accusation against them.
 In a follow–up match against Standard Liège, Kabasele scored his second goal of the season and celebrated his goal in response to the racism incident in a previous match, winning 3–0.
 He then captained Genk three consecutive times between 8 November 2015 and 28 November 2015 against Club Brugge, Oud-Heverlee Leuven and Gent.
 This was followed up by keeping three consecutive clean sheets against Anderlecht, Westerlo and Sint-Truidense.
-In January transfer window, Kabasele was linked with a move away from the club, but he responded to the transfer speculation by stating his desire to stay.
+In the January transfer window, Kabasele was linked with a move away from the club, but he responded to the transfer speculation by stating his desire to stay.
 Amid the transfer speculation, Kabasele then scored two goals in two matches between 23 January 2016 and 30 January 2016 against K.V.
 Mechelen and K.V.
 Kortrijk.
 Two weeks later on 13 February 2016, he scored his fifth goal of the season, in a 6–1 win against Waasland-Beveren.
 Kabasele helped Genk finish fourth place in the league to qualify for the Testmatches Europa League against Charleroi.
 He played in both legs of the league's Testmatches Europa League against Charleroi, as they won 5–3 on aggregate to earn a place in the next UEFA Europa League' season.
 Despite minor injury setbacks throughout the 2015–16 season, Kabasele went on to make forty–six appearances and scoring five times in all competitions.
 For his performance, he was awarded the club's Player of the Year Award.